leejheth/CardioMEA/README.md

 An open-source data pipeline to process, visualize, and analyze cardiomyocytes data recorded by HD-MEAs.

+The related work is published in Frontiers in Physiology.
+[Link to the article](https://doi.org/10.3389/fphys.2024.1472126)

 ## Key features
 * Efficient data processing
   * The pipelines are coded in modular structure ([Kedro](https://kedro.org/) framework), which makes the pipeline easily understandable and modifiable.